BUGS-NYU/schedge/docs/CONTRIBUTING.md

 - `yarn stop`: Close the servers when development is done

 ## Useful Commands
-- `yarn schedge db populate --v2 sp2022` -
-  Populate your database with data from production
+- `yarn schedge db populate sp2022` - Populate your database with data from production
 - `docker-compose postgres psql --dbname=postgres --host=localhost --port=5432 --username=postgres` -
   Run `psql` on the local database

 ## Testing
 - `yarn test` will test the backend; before running tests, please scrape the following terms:
-  - `sp2023`
-  - `ja2022`

   - `sp2021`
   - `fa2022`
+  - `sp2023`

-  You can use `yarn schedge db populate --v2 --term=INSERT_TERM_HERE` to scrape a specific term from production.
+  You can use `yarn schedge db populate INSERT_TERM_HERE` to scrape a specific term from production.

 ### Comment Annotations
 The codebase uses the following annotations in the comments: